 What does an initial franchise investment mean?

-The initial investment of a franchise, listed in the franchisor’s Franchise Disclosure Documents (FDD), includes everything it takes to get a franchise open and operating for the first several months.
-Examples of costs include the franchise license fee, in addition to training, build out, signage, marketing and advertising, monthly rent, employee salaries, inventory, computer systems, vehicles, equipment, office supplies, etc. Anything that’s going to keep your new business running in the beginning.
+The initial investment for franchises, listed in the franchisor’s Franchise Disclosure Documents (FDD), includes everything it takes to get a franchise open and operating for the first several months.
+Examples of franchise costs include the franchise license fee, in addition to training, build out, signage, marketing and advertising, monthly rent, employee salaries, inventory, computer systems, vehicles, equipment, office supplies, etc. Anything that’s going to keep your new business running in the beginning.

 A new franchisee may be able to get the doors open for a smaller sum of money, but the franchisor wants their new franchisees to be operating until they can stand on their own with the business revenue.
 This means capital is needed to make it through for a while.
 No business owner wants to be operational for only the first three months, when 6 months down the road the business could be covering its monthly costs.